lisekarimi/drugx/README.md

 ### Production Deployment
 - **Hugging Face Spaces**: Deployment triggered manually via GitHub Actions when "deploy" is committed (see `.github/workflows/deploy-hf.yml` for details)
+- **Google Cloud Platform (GCP)**: Deployed and managed directly on GCP for enhanced scalability, reliability, and performance in production.

 ### Kubernetes Deployment
 This project includes Kubernetes deployment files for cloud deployment on GCP, AWS, or local clusters: